MY JOURNEY - RECOVERED

 I've deconstructed how I healed and continue to restore my body//mind in the following 4 steps.
 Our paths will look different, it's a given, but you have a friend in me.
 We're in this together, I can assure you.

 02. I learned a short time later that basic whole foods like almonds and olive oil could preserve my skin and hair without unwanted weight gain.
 I also learned that food made a greater impact on our health, and the future of our health, than our genes alone.
 I started to embrace fat as an essential nutrient.
 I felt revived and enlightened.
 Health was becoming a real priority.
-However, I continued to shamefully mask my deeper suffering because fear was still dictating my thoughts and behaviors.
+However, changing *what I ate wasn't everything.
+I continued to shamefully mask my deeper suffering because fear was still dictating my thoughts and behaviors.

 Despite my growing awareness, I began bingeing and purging.
 I committed and recommitted to a new path every few days because I was afraid of what I was becoming.
 Beneath the obsession and self sabotage lived a solution I knew was there but felt two inches beyond my reach.
 Can you imagine the frustration?
 I was stuck in my own self made web of confusion and I felt guilty and responsible for creating it.

 03. Eventually I took to 12-step programs, the Hoffman Institute, outpatient treatment, Yoga, Ayahuasca, Peyote (plant medicines) and therapy - lots and lots of therapy.
-My period returned on the regular, my mood began to stabilize and I gained a better understanding of how the body orchestrates thoughts, feelings and emotions.
-I began to formulate that optimal health may not only be about the food we put in our bodies but the metaphorical implications of the person we bring to the table.
+My period returned, my mood slowly stabilized and I gained a better understanding of how the body orchestrates thoughts, feelings and emotions.
+I began to formulate that optimal health may not only be about the food we put in our bodies but the metaphorical implications of the person we bring to the table (I think I was on to something).

-Diet may be the foundation of a stable, healthy life and prosperous life, but without humility and surrender our actions become shallow.
+Diet may be the foundation of a stable, health-infused prosperous life, but without humility and surrender our actions become shallow.

 When I moved to Hawaii I became a certified yoga instructor and private chef.
 I began teasing through the kinks of my very own limited thinking by way of my work.
 I put my healing in motion.
-The warplane and battleground of my mind became a level ground and a sound place to retreat.
+The warplane and battleground of my mind became a smooth playing field and a sound place to retreat.
+I was finding safety in myself.

-It takes time to find safety in our vulnerability and practice confidence when we have none.
+It takes time to find this kind of respite in our vulnerability and practice confidence when we have none.
 I continue to practice and teach yoga, play with food and use my career in Marriage and Family Therapy as a therapeutic approach to address systemic, familial and generational patterning.
 I look at the whole person, who is greater than the sum of their parts, because I too had to believe that my own fragmented tendencies were merely being dictated by thoughts I could change.

 I am so much more than my struggles - and so are you.
-I am a product of not one but many many different approaches to healing.
-We can try and recover in isolation but there's no real growth in that (I promise).
-We need others, support and the modesty that rises from admitting we don't always have all the answers.
+I am a product of not one but many many different approaches to healing (not to mention years of success paired with futility).
+We can try and recover in isolation but there's no real growth in that, I promise, I've tried.
+We need others, support and the modesty that rises from admitting we don't always have the answers.
 We are simple beings with complex problems.
 Healing is simple, we were born and bread for it...

 Mental health is incredibly reliant upon stable nutrition.
 To focus purely on the physical benefits of diet misses the point of sustainable health and happiness because what we put into our bodies greatly impacts how we feel mentally & emotionally.
 It's been proven scientifically.